Bowery-RES/-action-run-e2e-tests/README.md

 # action-run-e2e-tests
-Run end-to-end tests with some specific to us parameters

 This GH Action is intended to encapsulate logic for running end-to-end tests (written in [Cypress](https://docs.cypress.io/)) with [Currents dev](https://currents.dev/#faq) platform for [parallelization](https://docs.cypress.io/guides/guides/parallelization).

 ## Input description